BTHPOS/pool-z-nomp/README.md

 ```

 ## Step 2: Downloading & Installing
-Clone the repository and run `npm update` for all the dependencies to be installed:
+Clone this repository and run `npm update` for all the dependencies to be installed:

 ```bash
 sudo apt-get update -y